meditationstuff/protocol_1/index.md

 	* Grant, Adam.
 Give and take: A revolutionary approach to success.
 Penguin, 2013.
 	* Kay, John, and Shiva Kumar Srinivasan.
 "Obliquity: Why Our Goals are Best Achieved Indirectly."
 	* Wilber, Ken.
 The religion of tomorrow: a vision for the future of the great traditions-more inclusive, more comprehensive, more complete.
 Shambhala Publications, 2017.
+* Freeden, Michael.
+Concealed silences and inaudible voices in political thinking.
+Oxford University Press, 2022.
+* Billias, Nancy, and Sivaram Vemuri.
+The Ethics of Silence: An Interdisciplinary Case Analysis Approach.
+Springer, 2017.
+* Rogers, Annie G. The unsayable: The hidden language of trauma.
+Random House Incorporated, 2006.
+* Awbery, Charlie.
+Opening Awareness: A guide to finding vividness in spacious clarity.
+Evolving Ground Ltd, 2023.

 [<a href="#193h">Go up to this section's line in the Full Table of Contents</a>][<a href="#qq">Go to the Partial Guided Tour (in the Quick Start Guide)</a>]